symeta/realtime-dw-prototype/README.md

 | +I |          23 | 2022-04-11 15:02:17.102 |
 ```

-create a hudi sink table to write the data into hudi. the DDL of hudi sink table is as below:
+## Create a hudi sink table to write the data into hudi. the DDL of hudi sink table is as below:
 ```sql
 CREATE TABLE flink_hudi_tb_106(
 id int,